Buy to let in Poland is a great choice for investors who wish to generate a steady income.

 First of all, a landlord doesn’t need to endure lengthy court proceedings to evict a tenant with an occasional lease agreement.
 This is because the landlord is protected by the tenant’s declaration of submission to enforcement (oświadczenie o poddaniu się egzekucji).
-More on this declaration in the next section.
+More on this declaration shortly.

 On the subject of eviction, Ms Słotkowicz said: